UMN-GDC/GDCGenomicsQC/README.md

 ### Module 2: GenotypeHarmonizer (optional)

+This module aligns sample to the GRCh38 reference genome.
+The reference genome alignment file we use is `ALL.hgdp1kg.filtered.SNV_INDEL.38.phased.shapeit5.vcf` which is designed for the GRCh38 build.
+All subsequent steps in this pipeline assume we have an aligned GRCH38 build study sample.
+We can control for alignment using the flag `--use_genome_harmonizer`.
+The defualt flag setting is `1`, but this can be manually set to `0`.

 -   Exclude SNPs with greater than 10% missingness **(Plink)**

 -   Exclude individuals with greater than 10% missingness **(Plink)**